Overtourism: Ecuador

 The Galápagos Islands were included on Fodor's 2017 list of places not to go because of environmental damage caused by overtourism.
 As of 2017 visitors are required to hire a guide.

+Finland

+In Rovaniemi, Lapland, locals have complained about overtourism during the winter season, which is especially visible in connection with the Santa Claus Village.

 France

 In Paris, workers at the Louvre went on strike over what they said were dangerously overcrowded conditions.

 Greece

-In Santorini, cruise ship visitors have been capped at 8000 per day due to overtourism after years in which the island of 15,000 residents was receiving up to 18,000 tourists per day.
+In Santorini cruise ship visitors have been capped at 8000 per day due to overtourism after years in which the island of 15,000 residents was receiving up to 18,000 tourists per day.

-Hawai'i
+Germany

+The Zugspitze has been plagued by overtourism, especially because of day trippers arriving via gondola.

+The European Alps experience a raise in accidents and deaths, since many tourists underestimate the difficulty of mountain routes, and go mountaineering with insufficient equipment or low fitness and stamina.

+Hawaiʻi

-In Hawaii, the degredation of corals has been shown to worsen in areas with higher concentration of tourists.
+In Hawaii the degradation of corals has been shown to worsen in areas with higher concentration of tourists.

 Iceland

 The Fjaðrárgljúfur area was closed after the music video for Justin Bieber's I'll Show You made it so popular the government needed to improve infrastructure.

+Tourism in Iceland is predominantly nature based and therefore comes with the challenge protecting the environment with the increase in tourism to the country.
+Overuse of natural areas can cause long-lasting and possibly permanent damage to vegetation, soils, and the landscape.
+With the rapid growth, there is also a lack of infrastructure on the island to fully support the increase in tourism, alongside an already present population.
+This causes further issues such as traffic on roads that can be difficult to travel.

 India

-In 2019, the Taj Mahal started fining visitors who stay more than three hours.
-CNN in 2017 called the crowds "relentless."
+In 2019 the Taj Mahal started fining visitors who stay more than three hours.
+CNN in 2017 called the crowds "relentless".